yuqiii-wang/KnowledgeNotes/languages/cpp/practice_tips.md

 Return type of `new` is exact data type while `malloc()` returns `void*`.

+Use `delete` to deallocates a block of memory.
+Use `delete` for non-`new` allocated memory rendering undefined behavior.

 * exceptions

 `try`/`catch` cannot catch all exceptions, some typical are